Bear Creek water or watershed scenery in Colorado

 If Bear Creek is too warm, crowded, or off-color, pivot to Clear Creek for another close Front Range option or to Boulder Creek when a different small-stream plan fits the weather better.

-CPW lists Jefferson County Bear Creek special regulations from Evergreen Lake Dam to Bear Creek Reservoir.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+CPW lists Jefferson County Bear Creek special fishing rules from Evergreen Lake Dam to Bear Creek Reservoir.
 Verify current reach language, artificial-only rules, and rainbow/cutbow release rules before fishing.

 Use the Morrison gauge and watch posted property around bridge and town access.